yvan/hexlistserver/README.md

 a file that contains development environment variables

-run `source env.sh` to setup local env variables properly
+run `source env.sh` to setup local env variables properly, any environment variables that are not loaded from this file can be found in the environment on the staging or prod servers.

 `config.py`: